 Member Meetings FAQs

-The New HTC Staff Meeting – designed for staff new to our member HTCs or those who have assumed a role change with increased focus on 340B/operations.
-This meeting aims to jumpstart knowledge about the bleeding disorders community and 340B, connect with colleagues, and discover the valuable benefits and services available through Hemophilia Alliance membership.
-Hemophilia Alliance, with support from manufacturing partners, underwrites each participant’s air travel, ground transportation to and from the hotel, conference hotel accommodations (room and tax) and group meals.
+The New HTC Staff Meeting – This meeting is designed for staff who are new to member HTCs or who have taken on a role with greater focus on 340B and operations.
+It jumpstarts understanding of the bleeding disorders community and 340B, helps participants connect with colleagues, and highlights the benefits and services available through Hemophilia Alliance.
+It is recommended members have at least six months of experience at their HTC to optimally benefit from this meeting.
+With support from manufacturing partners, Hemophilia Alliance arranges and covers participants’ air travel, hotel accommodations (room and tax), and group meals.

-The Medical Provider and Business Administrator (MP/BA) Meeting – provides HTCs clinical, and business leads to come together to meet, learn, and think about the future.
-The goal of the MP/BA Meeting is to foster greater collaboration between the clinical and business sides of our member HTCs, enhance mutual understanding, engage the community, and plan for the future to ensure sustainability of the HTC model.
-Hemophilia Alliance underwrites each participant’s air travel, transfers to and from the hotel, conference hotel accommodations (room and tax) and group meal expenses.
+The Medical Providers and Business Administrators (MPBA) Meeting – This meeting brings together clinical and business leaders from HTCs to meet, learn, and plan for the future.
+Its purpose is to strengthen collaboration between clinical and administrative teams, deepen shared understanding, engage the community, and support long-term sustainability of the HTC model.
+Hemophilia Alliance arranges and covers participants’ air travel, hotel accommodations (room and tax), and group meals.

-The Discipline-Specific Continuing Education (CE) Meetings – include the Pharmacist CE Meeting, the Linda Gammage Social Worker Conference, the Physical Therapist CE Meeting, and the Nurses CE Meeting.
-Each of these four meetings provides CEUs and is organized by a planning committee of experts in hemophilia and related bleeding disorders from member HTCs.
+The Discipline-Specific Continuing Education (CE) Meetings – These four meetings – the Pharmacist CE Meeting, the Linda Gammage Social Worker Conference, the Physical Therapist CE Meeting, and the Nurses CE Meeting – each provides CEUs and is organized by a planning committee of experts in hemophilia and related bleeding disorders from member HTCs.
 These meetings are designed to address educational gaps not covered by other programs.
-Hemophilia Alliance underwrites each participant’s air travel, transfers to and from the hotel, conference hotel accommodations (room and tax) and group meal expenses.
+Hemophilia Alliance arranges and covers participants’ air travel, hotel accommodations (room and tax), and group meals.

 Please reach out to Theresa Parker, Manager of Meetings and Events, with questions at theresa@hemoalliance.org